backstage/backstage/docs/frontend-system/architecture/03-extensions.md

 With creating an extension by using `createExtension(...)` you have the advantage that the extension can be anything in your Backstage application.
 We realised that this comes with the trade-off of having to repeat boilerplate code for similar building blocks.
 Here extension creators come into play for covering common building blocks in Backstage like pages using `createPageExtension`, themes using the `createThemeExtension` or items for the navigation using `createNavItemExtension`.

-If we follow the example from above all items of the navigation have similarites, like they all want to be attached to the same extension with the same input as well as rendering the same navigation item component.
+If we follow the example from above all items of the navigation have similarities, like they all want to be attached to the same extension with the same input as well as rendering the same navigation item component.
 Therefor `createExtension` can be abstracted for this use case to `createNavItemExtension` and if we add the extension to the app it will end up in the right place & looks like we expect a navigation item to look.

 ```tsx
 export const HomeNavIcon = createNavItemExtension({